CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 and a package manager, `conda`.

 The Anaconda Distribution is available for Linux, macOS, and Windows.
-Please click the Anaconda logo on the right to download, then install, the Anaconda Distribution on your computer.
+Please click the Anaconda logo on the right (or use the link above) to download, then install, the Anaconda Distribution on your computer.

 The Anaconda Distribution comes with many tools for working with Python.
 We'll explore some of these as we progress through CoCo.